Getting Started

 array is also returned which contains URL links for any related URLs to this response.

-(relation) property set to next contains the URL for
+In particular, the link that has the rel (relation) property set to next contains the URL for

 the next page and eliminates the need to construct the URL yourself.
 This can be used, for

-HTML attribute on link for a next page HTML button.
+example, as the href HTML attribute on link for a next page HTML button.
 The next

-URL link will also contain the limit
+URL link will also contain the limit and sort parameters used for the

-initial page request (if specified) as well as the after
+initial page request (if specified) as well as the after parameter required

 for fetching the next page to ensure consistent sort ordering and page size.
 If

-the next URL is missing from the links
+the next URL is missing from the links array, then there are no more results

 and that response is considered the last page.